michaelsharpe/gematrix2.0/README.md

 }
 ```

-#### Collection
+#### Notebook

-Collections allow for the aggregation of Numerals, which form the core form of organization of all data.
+Notebooks allow for the aggregation of Numerals, which form the core form of organization of all data.
 Everything can be broken down into numerals, added, and associated.

-A collection can be all numbers (a sepher sephiroth), as well as a table of various correspondences, such as the Paths of Wisdom (777), and the different tables of 777.
+A otebook can be all numbers (a sepher sephiroth), as well as a table of various correspondences, such as the Paths of Wisdom (777), and the different tables of 777.

 ```
 type Collection {